Learning how to start a blog is the best decision we ever made…

 After you’ve published your blog post, you can share a link on your Facebook account or send the link to family members or friends if you’d like to share it with anyone!

-STEP 9.
-Learn How to Get Traffic to Your Blog
+STEP 7.
+Learn How to Get Visitors to Your Blog

 How do you get readers to your new blog?

-If you want organic traffic from Facebook, you’ll need to get creative with engaging and live content (think live videos).
+If you want visitors from Facebook these days, you’ll need to get creative with engaging and live content (think live videos).